 Stage 4 Lung Cancer Survivor

 "You know lung cancer cannot be cured, and anyone who tells you that it can, is lying."
 "I will keep you comfortable."
 "Why do you keep going to doctors?
 Are you just looking for someone to tell you what you want to hear?"
 "Pick a doctor and go with it."
 "No one in the medical field believes in drug sensitivity assays—if they did, wouldn’t everyone be doing it?"

 The only thing I was told to do was to return in six months for follow-up.
 It was then, in June 2008, that my lung cancer was discovered - adenocarcinoma, a tumor of 3.5 x 3.1 cm, activity in the lymph nodes plus some suspicious activity in the liver.

 As a final option, a friend suggested I see a doctor in New York.
 This doctor wanted to remove the tumor and send a sample for a "drug sensitivity (assay) test" to see which combination of chemotherapy would best kill my cancer.
 He gave me HOPE and I went for it!

 PET and CT scans in July of 2008 revealed multiple areas of involvement in the right lung and mediastinum.
 After three months of oral Tarceva and intravenous Avastin, it was D-Day!
 Either I was going to make it or I was going to die!
 Dr. Nagourney gave me the news—"You hit the ball out of the ball park," said Dr. Nagourney.
 "A favorable partial/near complete response to therapy.
 No new sites of disease."

-Basing my treatment on the results of the EVA-PCD assay test made so much sense to me.
+Basing my treatment on the results of the EVA-PCD functional profiling assay test made so much sense to me.
 Why kill perfectly healthy cells by putting chemos in your body, only to find out months later they did not work!
 As much as we would all like to think otherwise, sometimes we are all just a number to our doctors.